nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

 q) You can see your new Nightscout site name in the deployment tab of your project.
 Click on the name to open Nightscout.
 Click on the link to open it.

-!!!info "Railway site name"
+!!!info "Change Railway site name"
-    You can [change your Railway site name](#change-your-railway-nightscout-site-name) in order to make it easier to remember. **Recommended**.
-You will do this later, before setting your uploaders.
+    You should [change your Railway site name](#change-your-railway-nightscout-site-name) now in order to make it easier to remember. **Recommended**.
+    You can also do this later, before setting your uploaders.

 <img src="../img/RailwayM14.png" style="zoom:80%;" />